killrweather/killrweather/README.md

 If this is your first time running SBT, you will be downloading the internet.

     cd killrweather
-    sbt compile
-    # To locally publish the killrweather app & clients libraries, which will be later used by the Weather Project
+     # To to compile then locally publish the killrweather app & clients libraries, which will be later used by the Weather Project
-    sbt publishLocal
+    sbt compile publishLocal

     # For IntelliJ users, this creates Intellij project files, but as of
     # version 14x you should not need this, just import a new sbt project.
     sbt gen-idea